getodk/docs/odk1-src/form-question-types.rst

 appearance
   :tc:`no-buttons`

-When the :tc:`no-buttons` appearance is added, the app does not display buttons but images or labels if images are missing.
+When the :tc:`no-buttons` appearance is added, the app displays choices without the selection radio button.
+If images are specified for choices, only the images are displayed.
+This is particularly useful for building a grid of images.

 .. image:: /img/form-widgets/select-no-buttons.*